outcompute/inotifycron/README.md

 This is the script that parses the configuration file, sets up the watchers, and can also stop the watchers.
 It supports three commands, namely: start, stop, and config-check.
 You can supply a command to the script as the first and only argument, such as `./watch.sh config-check`, `./watch.sh start` or `./watch.sh stop`.
 - **config-check**
-Checks the configuration files for configuration errors.
+Check the configuration files for configuration errors.
 Note that it does not check for the existence of the filesystem path which needs to be watched.
 This command only checks for the events configured and the existence of the handler scripts that have been configured.
 It generates an output in the following format:
     ```
     Configuration check:
     ├ Checking: /tmp/ access,modify,attrib,close_write,close_nowrite,close,open,moved_to,moved_from,move,move_self,create,delete,delete_self,unmount handler1.sh